 Centre for Cyber Security

-Construction work will start on a new £9million Centre for Cyber Security in Hereford early in the new year – bringing up to 190 high-value jobs and making the region a magnet for high-tech firms.
+Construction work will start on a new £9million Centre for Cyber Security in Hereford in Spring 2019 – bringing up to 190 high-value jobs and making the region a magnet for high-tech firms.

 Plans for the ambitious project cleared a critical hurdle after Herefordshire Council approved the launch of a new joint venture company with the University of Wolverhampton to build the centre at Skylon Park.

-Work is set to get under way in February 2019 with the centre opening its doors in 2020.
+Work is set to get under way in early 2019 with the centre opening its doors in 2020.

 The centre will establish Skylon Park and the region as a leading hub of cyber security excellence in a sector worth £2.8billion in this country and £86.6bn around the world.